hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, HT2015

 ## News
 - Sep 15th: Uploaded slides for lecture four and updated the schedule to accommodate a lecture on the cloud by Jonas and Joachim from Ericsson.
 It's Ericsson's cloud solution that is used for the EIC API.
+Since the guest lectures are now fixed the last lecture will be on Oct.
+12th, giving you more time to prepare for the workshop on Oct.
+14th.
 - Sep 14th: There are three updates to the schedule: Michael from Spotify will talk about being a product owner on Oct.
 7th and Håkan will be available for short supervision meetings on Sep 28th and 30th.
 The slides for the third lecture are also available.
 - Sep 8th: Remember, the deadline for [registrering][anmalan] your team to the innovation challenge is Sept.
 11.
 - Sep 1st: For those of you who don't have a team, or for those who are a member or two short of a team, please contact Håkan.
 The sooner the better.